vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 > Result of the above code.
 Since the numbers and strings are hard-coded, these values will never change.
 > For a real adapter, the values will be the result of querying the target for up-to-date information.
 > Note that there are a number of automatically generated metrics and properties.
 The metric groups 'Badge',
-> 'vRealize Operations Generated', and 'vRealize Operations Manager Generated Properties' (and the metrics
+> 'VMware Aria Operations Generated', and 'VMware Aria Operations Manager Generated Properties' (and the metrics
 > and properties inside) are present on every object.

-For other languages, or using Python without the VMware Aria Operations Integration module, metrics and properties are returned as json inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json).
+For other languages, or using Python without the VMware Aria Operations Integration module, metrics and properties are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json).

 ## Creating an Event